-We live in a time where economic consumption and development is threatening humans and animals existence worldwide.
+We live in a time when economic consumption and development threaten human and animal existence worldwide.
 Mother Earth is bleeding.
 Currently, we are living as if we had 1.6 earths to live on.
 But we only have one.
-We believe that any brand that starts selling products into the market has automatically a responsibility towards the environment and all it’s inhabitants.
+Therefore, we believe that any brand that starts selling products on the market is responsible for the environment and its inhabitants.

-As a start-up we don’t have the instruments to address all of them at the same time, so we have identified 5 goals that we feel we can influence positively and improve on a smaller scale.
+As a start-up, we don’t have the instruments to address all of them simultaneously, so we have identified 5 goals that we feel we can influence positively and improve on a smaller scale.

 Our chosen goals: